UcarLab/AMULET/README.md

 `pip3 install numpy pandas scipy statsmodels`

+If using BAM files:
+Java SE 8 (build 231) or higher.

 # Installation #
 If the system requirements are satisfied:

 1. Download the latest release.
 2. Unzip the files to your preferred output directory.
-3. Enable the shell script to be executed using `chmod` (e.g., `chmod +x ATACDoubletDetector.sh`)
+3. Enable the shell script to be executed using `chmod` (e.g., `chmod +x AMULET.sh`)

 The shell file can be run from there.
 Java is portable and the jar should not need to be recompiled for most platforms.

-# Running ATAC-DoubletDetector #
+# Running AMULET #
-Running ATAC-DoubletDetector consists of two parts: 1) Identifying all loci with >2 uniquely aligning reads for each cell, and 2) detecting doublets cells that have more loci with >2 reads than expected.
+Running AMULET consists of two parts: 1) Identifying all loci with >2 uniquely aligning reads for each cell, and 2) detecting multiplets that have more loci with >2 reads than expected.
 The bash shell script combines both of these steps, but they can be run independently as well.
-The latter (doublet detection) may be useful for running doublet detection using q-values different from the default.
+The latter (multiplet detection) may be useful for running multiplet detection using q-values different from the default.

-For ease of use, executing the ATAC-DoubletDetector.jar will provide a graphical user interface (GUI) for selecting files and modifying optional parameters.
-Execute the jar file by double clicking it or using:

-`java -jar ATAC-DoubletDetector.jar`

 ## Bash shell script ##